hammadtariq/learn-redux/README.md

 # learn-redux
-Baby steps to learn redux
+Baby steps to get started with react using redux

 #Instructions
 cd ./specified folder